-Pressure taps are provided on the service valves of outdoor unit for compressor suction and liquid pressures.
+Pressure taps are provided on the service valve plate and on service valve of outdoor unit for compressor suction and liquid pressures.

-The indoor end of recommended refrigerant line sets may be straight or with a 90 degree bend, depending upon situation requirements.
+The indoor end of recommended refrigerant line sets may be straight or with a 90° bend, depending upon situation requirements.
 This should be thoroughly checked out before ordering refrigerant line sets.